Spend a Fun Day at Paradise Beach in Cozumel, Mexico

 We had a great time at Paradise Beach in Cozumel, Mexico, even with an overcast day.
 Drinks and delicious quesadillas were consumed.
 The clouds did not stop us from relaxing or swimming.

 At around 2 PM, we decided to head back to the ship.
 Taxis are lined up outside the beach club, waiting to take people back to their cruise ports.
-If there are none, you can ask someone at the front to call one for you.
+You can ask someone at the front to call one for you if there are none.
 By the time we returned to the ship, it was raining.

 I do recommend Paradise Beach in Cozumel.
-Pay them a visit if you are looking for a great beach day..
+Visit them if you are looking for a great beach day..

 At some point in the future, I may return.
 It was a nice beach club with great food and drinks.
 I do appreciate a beach club that is clean and well-maintained.
 It is a great value and, without a doubt, family-friendly.

-However, when everything is open on a regular day during the week, there are many options to explore in Cozumel, Mexico.
-Only having part of a day there with a cruise on a regular business day, I can’t say Paradise Beach will be my first choice.
+However, when everything is open regularly during the week, there are many options to explore in Cozumel, Mexico.
+I can’t say Paradise Beach will be my first choice, only having part of a day there with a cruise on a regular business day.

 1. Private Jeep Excursion

-As I mentioned at the beginning, we absolutely loved our tour with Cozumel Cruise Excursions (.NET).
+As I mentioned initially, we loved our tour with Cozumel Cruise Excursions (.NET).
 It’s a private tour in a 4×4 Jeep Wrangler that you will drive with a guide accompanying you that will give you a comprehensive tour of the island.
 Lunch is included.

 2. Submarine Dive